wc-donation/wc-donation-platform/readme.txt

 Active development of Donation Platform for WooCommerce: Fundraising & Donation Management is handled [on GitHub](https://github.com/wc-donation/wc-donation-platform/).

 = 1.3.4 =
+**small breaking changes**:
+- When you activate the anonymous / public checkbox you now also have to set the headline for both checked and unchecked cases.
+- This version changed some ids of elements which might impact some custom styles added to your site.

-feat: new style 10 to progress shortcode
+feat: new style 10 to progress shortcode (percentage raised)
 feat: percentage_decimals attribute to progress shortcode
+feat: enable anonymous donation checkbox even when compatibility mode is enabled
 fix: fee recovery checkbox not being applied
 fix: make $product variable global to avoid issues with some payment gateways
 fix: make sure order_counter only works for donation projects